GRAINS-Wheat, corn ease on Ukraine ceasefire talks; soybeans climb

 MUMBAI, March 16 (Reuters) - U.S. wheat and corn futures eased on Wednesday, as Ukrainian officials gave upbeat assessments of their peace talks with Russia, lifting the likelihood of the Black Sea region opening up soon for grain exports.

-* Soybeans rose as the market closely monitored drought conditions in South America, fuelling concerns of tight supply.
+Soybeans rose on firm edible oil prices and as the market closely monitored drought conditions in South America, fuelling concerns of tight supply.

+The restrictions imposed by China, the leading grains buyer, to contain the outbreak of coronavirus could limit its corn and soybean imports in the short term, he said.

+China reported 1,860 new local symptomatic COVID-19 cases on March.
+15, posting over a thousand for a fourth consecutive day, with most new infections still concentrated in the northeast, official data showed on Wednesday.

-* Oil prices rose on Wednesday, bouncing back after earlier falling more than $1 a barrel, as Russia's invasion continues to dominate volatile trading with ceasefire talks being the latest market trigger.
+Grains traders were also monitoring movement in crude oil, which bounced back on Wednesday after earlier falling more than $1 a barrel, as Russia's invasion continues to dominate volatile trading.

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))